astropy/specutils/README.rst

 For details on installing and using Specutils, see the `specutils documentation <http://specutils.readthedocs.io/en/latest/>`_.

-Note that Specutils no longer supports Python 2.
+Note that Specutils now only supports Python 3.
+While some functionality may continue to work on Python 2, it is not tested and support cannot be guaranteed (due to the sunsetting of Python 2 support by the Python and Astropy development teams).

 License
 -------